rafae2k/uber-clone/README.md

 ### Built With

-This blog was build with JAMstack architecture, fast, reliable and SEO focused.
+This App was build with React architecture, fast and reliable.

 - [Typescript](https://www.typescriptlang.org/)
 - [React Native](https://reactnative.dev/)